mesonbuild/meson/docs/markdown/Commands.md

 Configures a build directory for the Meson project.

-This is the default Meson command (invoked if there was no COMMAND supplied).
+*Deprecated since 0.64.0*: This is the default Meson command (invoked if there was no COMMAND supplied).
+However, supplying the command is necessary to avoid clashes with future added commands, so "setup" should be used explicitly.

 {{ setup_arguments.inc }}